 Osteonecrosis of the Hip

-When the blood supply to the bone is disrupted, a painful condition called Osteonecrosis of the hip develops.
-Without adequate nourishment, osteonecrosis can ultimately lead to destruction of the hip joint and arthritis.
-Although it can occur in any bone, osteonecrosis most often affects the hip.
+When the blood supply to the bone is disrupted, a painful condition called osteonecrosis of the hip develops.
+Without adequate nourishment to the bone, osteonecrosis can ultimately lead to destruction of the hip joint and arthritis.
+Although it can occur in any bone, the condition most often affects the hip.
 More than 20,000 people each year enter hospitals for treatment of osteonecrosis of the hip.

 Osteonecrosis develops in stages.
 Typical symptoms include:

 - Hip pain, including a dull ache or throbbing pain in the groin or buttock area